rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 ROSflight is best supported on the Openpilot Revolution from [hobbyking.com](https://hobbyking.com/en_us/openpilot-cc3d-revolution-revo-32bit-flight-controller-w-integrated-433mhz-oplink.html?___store=en_us).
 It works on most variants of the revo and naze32 flight controller.
 Configuring a new board is relatively straight-forward, assuming that the board uses an STM32F4xx or STM32F1xx processor.

 !!! warning
-    We have seen some problems using off-brand versions of flight controllers because there are fake versions of accelerometers which can mess with the firmware; try to avoid those if you can.
+    We have seen some problems using off-brand versions of flight controllers because the accelerometers are of very poor quality, which can mess with the firmware; try to avoid those if you can.

 ## External Sensors